ASquirrelsTail/cookbook/README.md

 - The site has a homepage with featured recipes and a selection of recent and popular recipes.
 - Visitors can browse, filter and search recipes.
 - Registered users can add recipes amongst other activites listed bellow.
 - Users can crop and upload images to display with their recipes, with the option to use Amazon AWS S3 for data storage and retrieval.
+The crop and resize feature works on desktop and touch screen devices.
 - An admin login allows a user to manage the site.
 - The site has custom error pages to direct users to log in, or help them find the page they're looking for.